tabozi/video-translate-/README.md

 - The script requires an internet connection for YouTube download and translation
 - Video quality is preserved in the translation process
 - Processing time depends on video length and available hardware
 - GPU acceleration significantly improves processing speed
+- L'environnement virtuel doit être activé à chaque nouvelle session de terminal